-5.7.
-Effect of VPC Prediction on Power and Energy Consumption
+5.4 Effect on Power and Energy Consumption

-Figure 15 shows the impact of VPC prediction and TTC predictors of different sizes on maximum processor power, overall energy consumption, energy-delay product of the processor, and the energy consumption of the branch prediction logic (which includes conditional/indirect predictors and the BTB).
-We used the Wattch infrastructure [4] to measure power/energy consumption, faithfully modeling every processing structure and the additional accesses to the branch predictors.
-The power model is based on 100nm technology and a 4GHz processor.
+Fig. 10 shows the impact of VPC prediction and TTC predictors of different sizes on maximum processor power, overall energy consumption, energy-delay product of the processor, and the energy consumption of the branch prediction logic (which includes conditional/indirect predictors and the BTB).
+We used the Wattch infrastructure [5] to measure power/energy consumption, faithfully modeling every processing structure and the additional accesses to the branch predictors.
+The power model is based on 100 nm technology and a 4 GHz processor.

-On average, VPC prediction reduces the overall energy consumption by 19%, which is higher than the energy reduction provided by the most energy-efficient TTC predictor (12KB).
+On average, VPC prediction reduces the overall energy consumption by 19 percent, which is higher than the energy reduction provided by the most energy-efficient TTC predictor (12 KB).
 The energy reduction is due to the reduced pipeline flushes and thus reduced amount of time the processor spends fetching and executing wrong-path instructions.
-Furthermore, VPC prediction reduces the energy delay product (EDP) by 42%, which is also higher than the EDP reduction provided by the most energy-efficient TTC predictor.
+Furthermore, VPC prediction reduces the energy-delay product (EDP) by 42 percent, which is also higher than the EDP reduction provided by the most energy-efficient TTC predictor.
 VPC prediction improves EDP significantly because it improves performance while at the same time reducing energy consumption.

-VPC prediction does not significantly increase the maximum power consumption of the processor whereas even a 3KB TTC predictor results in a 0.3% increase in maximum power consumption due to its additional hardware overhead.
+VPC prediction does not significantly increase the maximum power consumption of the processor whereas even a 3 KB TTC predictor results in a 0.3 percent increase in maximum power consumption due to its additional hardware overhead.
 Note that relatively large TTC predictors significantly increase not only the complexity but also the energy consumption of the branch prediction unit.
-We conclude that VPC prediction is an energy-efficient way of improving processor performance without significantly increasing the complexity of the processor frontend and the overall processor power consumption.
+We conclude that VPC prediction is an energy-efficient way of improving processor performance without significantly increasing the complexity of the processor front end and the overall processor power consumption.